TiaMcDowell/CurseOfStrahdNotes/docs/notes/NPCs/Strahd.md

 Stahds father named Barov Von Zarovich
 Queen Ravenovia <- Ravenloft named after the queen

-The [[Vastani]] took him in when he was human and he promises that they could always walk his lands, therefore they can enter and exit as they please.
+The [[Vistani]] took him in when he was human and he promises that they could always walk his lands, therefore they can enter and exit as they please.

 [[Strahd]] is not omnipotent